 The following narrative was supplied by Wargaming Group – and published here because I am genuinely interested…

-P.S. there will be two more, equally interesting, follow-up pieces, covering ‘naval manoeuvre’ and ‘ballistics’.
+P.S. there are two more, equally interesting, related pieces, covering ‘naval manoeuvre‘ and ‘ballistics’ (coming soon).

 It goes without saying that the essential elements of any encounter at sea are, in fact, warships themselves.
 For that very reason, we’ve resurrected these steel monsters in the game, paying the utmost attention to their technological detail and making them as historically accurate as possible.